vahidhedayati/ajaxdependancyselection/README.md

 https://github.com/vahidhedayati/ajaxdependancyselectexample

+##### For further documentation and examples visit https://github.com/vahidhedayati/ajaxdependancyselection/wiki
+###### I have included the text and html samples from all of the examples in the example site.

 Use Europe/United Kingdom/London or Oxford for a full completed example within the above example project when loading it up.